 International Summer Design Workshop 2018 in Japan

-13 students participated in the International Summer Design Workshop 2018 from 18 to 27 August 2018.
-The workshop was organised in rotation by participating institutions on an annual basis.
+13 students participated in the International Summer Design Workshop 2018 from 18 to 27 Aug 2018.
+The workshop is organised in rotation by participating institutions on an annual basis.
 Hosted by Future University Hakodate and Shibaura Institute of Technology in Japan this year and jointly organised by SDN - NYP, Seoul National University, Sangmyung University, Korea and Taiwan Ocean University, the workshop aimed to bring together students from the 6 institutions to work on a cross cultural project; the theme is “Smart Transportation".
 The design process was the integration and coming together of cultures and ideas as well as breaking the language barriers to forge friendships.
 79 students comprising of 24 from Korea, 32 from Japan, 10 from Taiwan and 13 from Singapore, participated in this workshop.
 Through the process of the workshop, the students gained a deep understanding of all aspects of the design process, from observation, market research, user studies, and ideation to concept development.

 AA Cambodia Workshop